- Alternate Company Equivalent: Of Street Fighter's Ryu.

 - Martial Arts Headband: A long white one.

 - Megaton Punch: In World Heroes 2: Jet, Hanzou gained Shin Koryuha which is the Deathblow variant of his standard Koryuha.
 It's faster and inflicts an insane amount of damage if he connects with it.

 - Ninja: Obviously - complete with being able to spam shuriken.

-- No Celebrities Were Harmed: Based on legendary ninja Hanzo Hattori.
+- No Historical Figures Were Harmed: Based on legendary ninja Hattori Hanzo.

 - The Protagonist: Hanzou is the main character and the Series Mascot.

 - Red Oni, Blue Oni: And they're even Color-Coded for Your Convenience, with Hanzou being the calm reserved one, dressed in blue.

 - Shotoclone: Hanzou's basic moveset and DM's are the same as Ryu's:

 - Shoryuken: Koryuha is his "go-to" anti-air attack, in which Hanzou's body is enveloped in a dragon shaped wave of energy.
 While it has invincibility frames on start-up, it's still possible to counter it.